LukeShortCloud/gameos-unlock/README.md

 Any Flatpak can be installed by specifying a human-friendly name and the Flatpak package name.
 Optionally provide a URL to a 1080p image.
 Search on [Flathub](https://flathub.org/) to see what applications and games are available.

-Define the required for the Flatpak values first.
+First define the required values for the Flatpak.

 ```shell
 export FLATPAK_NAME="Minecraft"